VassBass/webparser/README.md

 # webparser

-A demo of scrapper of olx.ua
+A demo of notebook scrapper from https://www.moyo.ua

     Java 17
     maven
     jsoup
     jakson
-    main in: App.java
+    main in: Start.java
-    JAR: webparser.jar (only console)